Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If Jayesh dies, he doesn't randomly go to heaven or hell.
-He decides if to go to heaven or hell.
+Jayesh was once so drunk that he tripped and the ejecta that was launched into outer space formed the moon.

-Updated on: [10/11/2024]
+Updated on: [11/11/2024]
 <!-- #jokeEnd -->